-9. Each of the recommended rates for clergy who take occasional services has been increased by \$5 and the rates for 2014 are therefore -
+The recommended rates for clergy who take occasional services are -

-2014 \$
+2015 \$

 For 1 service 90

 For 2 or more services in a half day 120

 For a whole day 180

-- 10. The following guidelines also apply in relation to remuneration for occasional services - (a) If the total return journey of the person taking the occasional service is 75 kilometres or less, a travelling allowance of 80 cents per kilometre should be paid (2013 78 cents).
+- 10. The following guidelines also apply in relation to remuneration for occasional services - (a) If the total return journey of the person taking the occasional service is 75 kilometres or less, a travelling allowance of 80 cents per kilometre should be paid (2014 80 cents).
 If further kilometres are travelled, the travel allowance should be negotiated. - (b) Meals should be provided where necessary. - (c) As pension benefits may be reduced according to other income received, the recommended rates are open to negotiation. - (d) Where a minister is invited to take, or assist in, services in a church outside their parochial unit, any payment for services should be made to the parochial unit to which the minister is licensed, rather than to the minister.